Separate your ego from your money decisions: YPcategory: KpopStarz - The Media HQ

 The word “should” dominates ego-led conversations.
 We have no idea what the future holds for us.
 The rational mind knows this and can accept it, even if it is working towards a goal.
 On the other hand, the ego has a very narrowly focused vision of what the future should look like.
 If things don’t go quickly and reaching this ideal seems threatened, it will react with anger and stress.

 With this attitude we can now achieve far more than we thought possible.
-However, if we are allowed to work unchecked, it can make us broken, unfulfilled and bitter.
+However, if we are allowed to work unchecked, this can make us broken, unfulfilled and bitter.

 Like so many other things in life, moderation is the key to successful application.
 Before giving in to an impulse or a compulsion, it’s always a good idea to stop and estimate things for a minute as you determine the best way forward.